yuanchun103061251/DSPLAB_HW3_PUBLIC/README.md

 Let `n’ x m’` are desirable size of the image `(n’ < n, m’ < m)`.
 We introduce a transport matrix `T` which defines for every n’ x m’ the cost of the optimal sequence of horizontal and vertical seam removal operations.
 It is more suitable to introduce `r = n - n’` and `c = m - m’` which defines number of horizontal and vertical removal operations.
 In addition to `T` we introduce a map of the size `r x c` TBM which specifies for every `T(i, j)` whether we came to this point using horizontal `(0)` or vertical `(1)` seam removal operation.
 Edit the `findTransportMatrix()` function to complete this part.

 ### Enlarging an image
 In order to enlarge a picture, we first compute k optimal seams but then, instead of deleting, duplicate the pixels of each seam by averaging them with their left and right neighbors(verticla case).
-Edit `enlargeImageByMask.m` to add pixels by the given input mask.

 ## Extra Points
 * +2 pts: If you make your code publicly available.